+Empty states are UI screens that don't have any content on them, but content will populate once a user takes a certain action.
 Use an empty state to educate users and guide them with positive and proactive next steps in any situation where there is no data or information to display.

-- Title: Provide a concise explanation
+- Title: Provide a concise explanation.

-- Body: Provide additional information that helps a user understand why the space is empty, what they can do to move forward, and the value or benefit that is gained by taking the next step
+- Body: Provide additional information that helps a user understand why the space is empty, what they can do to move forward, and the value or benefit that is gained by taking the next step.

-- Primary button: Primary call to action
+- Primary button: Primary call-to-action.

 - Secondary buttons (optional): Alternative options for the user.
 There can be more than one secondary action.

 To maintain consistency, icons have been mapped to specific empty state scenarios.

 Here is when you should use each icon:

 |First use or get started||Grey (#8A8D90)||fa-rocket||Use in a get started page or in situations where it is the user’s initial interaction with your platform/application.
 You may decide to replace this icon with something else if you already have an application specific graphic or illustration to use here|